Galicia Genealogy Inquiries - 2008

 Date: Wed, 6 Feb 2008

-Hello, Congratulations on your website - it's just great.
-My husbands father came from the Lvov area.
-Sadly he died in 1991.
-We have tried several times to find out more about possible family left in the Ukraine but we have so little information to go on.
+Hello, Congratulations on your website—it's just great.
+My husband's father came from the Lvov area.
+Sadly, he died in 1991.
+We have tried several times to find out more about possible family left in Ukraine but we have so little information to go on.
 His name was Ludwik (Ludwig) Demeda (De Meda) born in August 1920.
 He served with the Polish Army (joined the 8th British Army) and fought in North Africa and Italy.
 Ludwik (Lou) as he was known in England never talked about his life in Lvov.
 We think he spoke occasionally to other Poles perhaps about such matters but not to his sons.
 He was part of the battle of Monte Cassino (and proud of it too).
-Strangely his wife didn't enquire too much about his past life.
-His sons including my husband, the eldest, never felt comfortable prying into his family life.
-Through what we think is true via what little had been revealed before his death we believe he may have had a sister called Sophie? who married an american and left for the U.S. during the war.
+Strangely, his wife didn't enquire too much about his past life.
+His sons, including my husband (the eldest), never felt comfortable prying into his family life.
+Through what we think is true via what little had been revealed before his death, we believe he may have had a sister called Sophie? who married an American and left for the U.S. during the war.
 He is also believed to have had a brother called Peter? who was killed during battle in Europe.
-My sister in law told me that he disclosed his father and mothers names before he died.
-We do not know how much of this is true but he siad his father was named Gustav and his mothers name was Tanya??
+My sister-in-law told me that he disclosed his father and mother's names before he died.
+We do not know how much of this is true but he said his father was named Gustav and his mother's name was Tanya??
 I am told her maiden name was Olejnik.
 I apologise for any wrong spellings as we have nothing on paper to confirm these.
-We believe he may have lived on a farm or small holding in his youth.
+We believe he may have lived on a farm or smallholding in his youth.
 If what he said was true (he was very ill at the time) we believe this would have been a farm either on the outskirts of Lvov or even further afield in a neighbouring area.
 Any advice or assistance would be appreciated.
 As his surname is unusual for a man from Lvov we hope someone out there knows of him or his family or where they did actually live.
-LD

 Date: Sat, 2 Feb 2008